pwichmann/deep-learning-with-vector-graphics-book/quiver_book/01_about/this_book.md

 ### Vector graphics are based on the mathematical description of paths

-Vector graphics, on the other hand, are not based on a grid of pixels but based on mathematical descriptions of points, lines etc. in an x,y (Cartesian) coordinate system.
+Vector graphics, on the other hand, are not based on a grid of pixels but based on mathematical descriptions of points, lines etc. in an two-dimensional (Cartesian) coordinate system.
+A point, for example, will be defined by its (x,y) coordinates.

 One major advantage of vector graphics is that they are infinitely scalable.
 Another advantage is that their file size is small and independent of the image's size and resolution.
 This is why, for instance, fonts, icons and logos are often designed as vector graphics.